 We also have a Core Training series to make it easy for you in the beginning and a Stages page with assessments to track your progress.

-And finally, there is a Facebook group that is only for active members.
-I will use the group for communicating informally with you and the other members.
+And finally, there is a Facebook group only for active members.
+I will use the group to communicate informally with you and the other members.